Train your own AI: Fine tune a large language model for sentence similarity

 Converting from Pandas to HuggingFace dataset format

-Now let’s import everything from Pandas dataframes into HuggingFace datasets which is what we will need for the training:
+Now let’s import everything from Pandas dataframes into HuggingFace Datasets which is what we will need for the training:

 from datasets import Dataset